npm-wharf/kickerd/README.md

  * manage a set of configuration inputs
  * bootstrap a single process with the resulting configuration
  * restart that process when a configuration value changes
+ * establish a lock in etcd when restarting to limit restarts across instances
  * log _warnings_ if no key, environment variable or default exists rather than error and fail to host the process

 ## What It Doesn't Do